storyblok/blueprint-core-nextjs/README.md

 ## Get Started

+**No Storyblok account yet?
+[Sign up now](https://app.storyblok.com/#/signup?utm_source=docs) to experience a 14-day free trial of all features and enjoy our completely free Starter plan.**

+1. Create an empty new Storyblok space
-1. Create a new repository based on this template
+2. Create a new repository based on this template
-2. Open the project on your device
+3. Open the project on your device
-3. Install dependencies
+4. Install dependencies

 ```sh
 npm install